MUHAMMED-RIZWAN-P-S/Predicting_Weight_using_Height_with_Linear_Regression/README.md

+# Predicting Weight using Height with Linear Regression

 A supervised Ml model to predict weight using the provided height.
 Task:
 1. Predict the weight of a person based on their height.
 2. This would include the use of linear regression.